Interactions-HSG/doc/Hypermedia MAS/terminology-and-tooling.md

 The autonomous BDI agents in JaCaMo MAS are organized by Moise.
 Hence, JaCaMo is a hierachical MAS framework consisting of three levels: organization (Moise) -> agents (Jason) -> environments (CArtAgO).
 All the (major) implementations for the three levels are in Java, so the researchers and developers need to be familiar with Java.
+JaCaMo also provides a platform (i.e., the Swing-based GUI called "MAS Console" with the Eclipse plugin) for the development of multi-agent systems integrating the three levels, but also as a command-line script to execute `.jcm` files which contain [coordination](http://jacamo.sourceforge.net/tutorial/coordination/) parameters.

 ## Artifiact
 __Artifacts__ in the context of JaCaMo are the basic computational bricks defining the environment structure and behavior, representing those resources and tools that agents can create, discover, perceive, and use at runtime.